One bright sunny morning

-Wednesdays, 11:30AM-12:50PM, Yoga with Betsy Schussler, registered Yoga teacher (Yoga Alliance RYT-500).
-Newcomers and beginners are always welcome. $8/session, 50% of revenue is returned to Many Ways of Peace to support programs.
-Class meets upper level, outside stairs at back of building.
+Wednesdays, 11:30-12:50, Yoga with Betsy Schussler, registered Yoga teacher (Yoga Alliance RYT-500).
+Combining Thich Nhat Hanh's breath awareness (breathing in, I know I'm breathing in/breathing out, I know I'm breathing out) with a sense of equanimity, peacefulness and good humor is the focus in this Hatha yoga class.
+Newcomers and beginners are always welcome. $8 per sessioon, 50% of revenue returned to Many Ways of Peace to support programs.
+Class meets upstairs, park in back and use back stairs.

 By: Mary Jo Berner, creator and producer of the series